KyunGraphy/Bookstore_Website/README.md

 | Trần Trung Kiên | International University - Ho Chi Minh National University - HCMC | Developer | - Good knowledge of programming language - Work on schedule | 0933592344 | kientrung1388@gmail.com | None |
 | Hoàng Trung Phong | International University - Ho Chi Minh National University - HCMC | Developer | - Good knowledge of programming language - Work on schedule | 0928430492 | hoangphong942001@gmail.com | None |

+<h3 id="system-architecture">System Architecture</h3>
+<h4 id="use-case">Use Case Diagram</h4>

+<h4 id="use-case-des">Use Case Description</h4>

+<h4 id="activity">Activity Diagram</h4>

+<h4 id="class">Class Diagram</h4>

+<h4 id="sequence">Sequence Diagram</h4>

+<h4 id="sequence-overall">Sequence Diagram overall</h4>

+<h3 id="implementation">Implementation</h3>
+<h4 id="model-processing-model">Software Processing Model</h4>
+- While working on this project, our team employs the Agile model.
+The agile process model is a software development approach that is iterative in nature.
+We divided our project into smaller sprints using the Agile method: Account Sprint, User Sprint, Admin Sprint, and Driver Sprint.
+In the Account sprint, we continue to divide this sprint into many tasks such as sign in, sign up, forget password, etc. Each sprint lasts 1-2 weeks and includes six iterative phases: requirement, design, development, testing, deployment, and review.
+The division of the entire project into minor parts aids in the reduction of project risk and the overall project delivery time requirement.
+All members work on each sprint together; after running small test cases for each sprint, we quickly implement it again so that it does not interfere with other phases. - The agile model allows us to save time by improving our code, adding more features, or removing them.

+<h4 id="execution">Execution</h4>

+<h3 id="testing">Testing</h3>
+In this chapter, we are using the template in the lab session to test all functions in our projects to make sure that all functions run smoothly.
+We have recorded testing process:
+<h3 id="conclusion">Conclusion</h3>
+###Accomplished Works
+By the end of the project, the website can perform the following tasks:
+- The system allows Users to authenticate accounts.
+- The system allows Users to view their personal information.
+- The system allows Users to use password recovery.
+- The system allows Users to view, purchase  their cart
+- The system allows Users to make a wishlist
+- The system allows Admin to add new products.

+###Future Application
+Future work will entail building the remaining planned features in order to have a fully functional version of the web application.
+These features are:
+- Allowing users to add media to their profiles allows them to further personalize their profiles.
+- Implementing the sponsors' dashboard for managing their campaigns through room clustering and connecting.
+- App development for applications such as the Apple iPhone, iPad and Windows Phone App distribution via digital distribution networks such as Google Play and the iOS App Store.
+- The use of semantic web technologies to define relationships in a social network.

+<h3 id="references">References</h3>